EvolvingAgent: Curriculum Self-evolving Agent with Continual World Model for Long-Horizon Tasks: EvolvingAgent

-where $\text{Emb}_{s_t}$ is the WM-encoded latent representation of the current state, $\text{Emb}_{g_i}$ is the task embedding derived from the subtask description.
-The similarity function $\cos(\cdot)$ represents the cosine similarity, which is used to measure goal attainment with threshold $\sigma$ set empirically. $T_{\text{max}}$ is the maximum allowed steps of each episode.
+where $\phi(s_t, g_i, t)=1$ indicates that the subtask $g_i$ can be terminated; $\text{Emb}_{s_t}$ is the WM-encoded latent representation of the current state $s_t$, $\text{Emb}_{g_i}$ is the task embedding derived from the subtask $g_i$ description.
+Similar to MINEDOJO \cite{fan2022minedojo}, we trained a contrastive video-language model pre-trained on the multimodal experience pool.
+It computes the cosine similarity $\cos(\cdot)$ between an open-vocabulary language goal embedding $\text{Emb}_{g_i}$ and an 8-frame video snippet embedding $\text{Emb}_{s_t}$, which is used to measure goal attainment with threshold $\sigma$ set empirically. $T_{\text{max}}$ is the maximum allowed steps of each episode.
 When a subtask $g_i$ is completed or the subtask $g_i$ completion cycle exceeds the maximum step length $T_{\text{max}}$, the subtask $g_i$ is terminated and the experience-driven task planner is performed again.